There are many beautiful Turkish customs and traditions: from belly dancing to going to hammams, from smoking nargile to playing backgammon.

 Listening to all the compliments and flattery they gush out at you can be quite fun… so if you’re in the market for a Turkish rug or a piece of jewellery, accept the game and enjoy the imaginativeness of their language as they woo you to buy something.

-Hospitality is something your Turkish hosts are very proud of… they will literally unroll the red carpet for you as you enter their store or their home.
+Hospitality is something your hosts are very proud of… they will literally unroll the red carpet for you as you enter their store or their home.

 First thing when you enter, they will offer you a drink… a cup of Turkish apple tea, Turkish coffee or raki, an anise-flavored spirit.